 During this trial, you'll also need to avoid treats and medications that contain suspected allergens.
 If you're feeding your cat a fresh, simple, and thoughtful diet yet not thinking twice about the other items, you may not see a lick of improvement for all your hard work.
 Consider natural, all meat treats and talk to your vet about medications that contain ingredients you want to eliminate.

 You may also want to think about adding supplements.
-Neem bark powder is a natural and organic supplement that offers digestive and immune support to cats, and it contains no artificial colors, preservatives, yeast, wheat, soy, dairy, or gluten!
+Neem Bark Powder is a natural and organic supplement that offers digestive and immune support to cats, and it contains no artificial colors, preservatives, yeast, wheat, soy, dairy, or gluten.

 Environmental Allergies (Indoor and Outdoor)

 Solution - First of all, try to remember when your cat started itching, and you may figure out the what and why.
 Did you recently change her litter brand, or start her on a new medication?
 It may not have occured to you that a small change could mean a huge, irritating problem.

 Rethink your home cleaning products.
 Think outside of the products you buy specifically for your cat.
 If she lives indoors, your laundry detergent or surface cleaner could be the culprit.
 Try a stain and odor remover that's free of harsh chemicals.
 While you’re at it, use unscented, dust-free litter.
 While it may keep your house fresh, fragrance in cat litter can cause irritation.
 Choose a litter with more natural ingredients.
 You could also get rid of plastic bowls, litter box, and toys.
 Both cats and dogs can be allergic to plastic, which can be a real problem since so many pet supplies are made of plastic.
 But there better alternatives that are also more eco-friendly, like metal bowls and fabric toys.

-Ear infections can be an unfortunate result of allergies, so make sure you're cleaning your cat's ears frequently with natural ear wash for cats.
+Ear infections can be an unfortunate result of allergies, so make sure you're cleaning your cat's ears frequently with All Ears Wash.
 It's formulated by a holistic veterinarian to remove wax and dirt, clean and deodorize, reduce painful swelling, and prevent ear infections.
-If there's already an ear infection, try natural ear mite and infection treatment.
+If there's already an ear infection, try the All Ears Treatment instead.
 Apply with a cotton ball or pad and gently wipe dry.BUY EAR WASH

 If necessary due to outdoor allergens, transition your indoor-outdoor cat to a strictly indoor cat.
 It's hard to help a cat allergic to grass or pollen if she can't escape the allergen.
 If you tend to open your windows when it's nice outside, start keeping an eye on the pollen count and maybe keep those windows shut on days when it's high.
 Cats are sensitive to cigarette smoke, so if your cat is exposed to it, you should try to decrease exposure, as it can cause or exacerbate asthma and other respiratory symptoms.

-When you treat your home and yard for fleas, use natural flea and tick spray with organic, therapeutic-grade cedar oil.
+When you treat your home and yard for fleas, use Flea & Tick Control spray with organic, therapeutic-grade cedar oil.
 Cedar oil affects octopamine, a compound that is essential to sustaining the lives of fleas, ticks, and other pests.
 Mammals are not affected by cedar oil in this way because we don't have octopamine neurotransmitters.
 Easy, healthy home remedies for irritated skin include coconut oil, apple cider vinegar, and DIY soothing oatmeal scrubs.BUY FLEA KILLER AND REPELLENT

 If these changes don't help you manage your cat's allergies, an intradermal test from a holistic vet may be necessary.
 As with human allergy tests, this involves injecting potential allergens into the skin to see which ones provoke a reaction, and is carried out while the cat is under anesthesia.
 Hyposensitization may be the next step to that treatment, which means introducing more and more of the allergen until the immune system loses its sensitivity to it.
 Ideally, you won't need to go through these procedures, but it's good to know they're available if the other trials don't alleviate your cat's allergies.